tonyvx/007x/hr_efficiency/HR_Analysis.md

 * number projects between 3-5 show high satisfaction, less projects or too many projects tend to lower satisfaction
 * employees leaving have lower satisfaction than employees not leaving the company

+###time_spend_company
+* Employees who have been with the company 4-6 years seems to be having evaluation rating higher as well as higher average monthly hours.
+* Employees who have been with comapny for 3 years shows higher rate of leaving company
+* with respect to satisfaction level, intial years its high and its dips by 4 years and then picks up and stabilizes.
+* Between 3 - 4 years period we see satisfaction level dipping and a peak in employees leaving.
+This is an area to be looked into.

 ###overall
 Looks like employees involved in 3 -5 projects and putting in 175 hours - 225 hours average monthly hours have lower rate of leaving company and have high satisfaction level.
 Assuming 22 working days a month, 175 hours - 225 hours average monthly hours translates to 8 - 10 hrs per day.